 Notice that I didn't say "iOS over Android."
-The reason to go the Apple route isn't just the platform; it's how the software and hardware complement each other.
-The iPhone also works seamlessly with other Apple gadgets, including Macs and the Apple Watch - there's an ecosystem factor.
+The reason to go the Apple route with the iPhone XR, iPhone XS and iPhone XS Max isn't just the platform; it's how the software and hardware complement each other.
+The iPhone also works seamlessly with other Apple gadgets, including Macs, the Apple Watch and Apple TV — there's an ecosystem factor at play here.

 Here are 10 reasons why the iPhone beats Android.

 If you’re thinking of buying a newer iPhone, know that the A12 Bionic chip inside beats anything from the Android camp.
 For example, the iPhone XS beat the Galaxy S10 Plus' Snapdragon 855 chip in Geekbench 4, which measures overall performance.
 The gap is narrower than it has been in the past, thanks to the Snapdragon 855 processor that will power this year's leading Android phones, but the iPhone XS scored a higher 11,420 to the 855-powered Galaxy S10 Plus' 10,732.